Expression Problem.

 , and a square, { center, dimension }

-, then any new function which operates on shapes must implement a custom implementation for each of circle and square, as the state of each have no overlap in design.
+, then any new function which operates on shapes must know how to operate on both circles and squares, as they use different properties to define themselves.
 A function which detects if a point is inside or outside a shape would need to check euclidean distance to the center of a circle, but check taxi cab distance to the center of a square.
 Each combination of implementation $I$ and behavior $B$ requires custom code, $C = I\times B$.
-There is no solution to the expression problem, and so the only way to mitigate the combinatorial explosion of code complexity is to either be conservative with implementations, or with behavior, though introducing multiple levels of abstraction can adjust the equation.

 Encapsulated vs Exhibited.